EIFY/fairseq/README.md

 # Experiments

 ## [WikiText-103](https://www.salesforce.com/products/einstein/ai-research/the-wikitext-dependency-language-modeling-dataset/)
 At first we tested the changes with the [WikiText-103 dataset](https://www.salesforce.com/products/einstein/ai-research/the-wikitext-dependency-language-modeling-dataset/), using the validation set MLM perplexity as the metric.
-We tested the baseline, learned-clap (baseline + CLAP head), ALiBi (baseline + ALiBI), and zero-clap (baseline + CLAP head + ALiBi), in addition to baseline but with sinusoidal positional encoding:
+We tested the baseline, learned-clap (baseline + CLAP head), ALiBi (baseline + ALiBi), and zero-clap (baseline + CLAP head + ALiBi), in addition to baseline but with sinusoidal positional encoding:

 ![valid_ppl_cleaned](https://user-images.githubusercontent.com/2584418/194671509-ea3eea59-5796-433c-8986-2038f31d5c04.png)